DataDog/datadog-lambda-python/README.md

 ### DD_LAMBDA_HANDLER

-For use with the [redirected handler](#Redirected-Handler) method.
-Location of your original lambda handler.
+Your original Lambda handler.

 ### DD_TRACE_ENABLED

-When used with the [redirected handler](#Redirected-Handler) method, will auto initialize the tracer when set to true.
+Initialize the Datadog tracer when set to `true`.
 Defaults to `false`.

 ### DD_MERGE_XRAY_TRACES

 Set to `true` to merge the X-Ray trace and the Datadog trace, when using both the X-Ray and Datadog tracing.
 Defaults to `false`.

-## Custom Metrics

-Check out the instructions for [submitting custom metrics from AWS Lambda functions](https://docs.datadoghq.com/integrations/amazon_lambda/?tab=python#custom-metrics).

-## Tracing

-Check out the instructions for [collecting traces from AWS Lambda functions](https://docs.datadoghq.com/integrations/amazon_lambda/?tab=python#trace-collection), and the [official documentation for Datadog trace client](http://pypi.datadoghq.com/trace/docs/index.html).

-## Enhanced Metrics

-Check out the official documentation on [Datadog Lambda enhanced metrics](https://docs.datadoghq.com/integrations/amazon_lambda/?tab=python#real-time-enhanced-lambda-metrics).

 ## Opening Issues